IsThicc/Documentation/api/Introduction.md

 ---
-description: Work in progress Documentation for ThiccMonitoring.
+description: Work in progress Documentation for the IsThicc API.
 ---

 # API Documentation

-### This page is currently being written!
-Please check back later.
+Hello!
+We're so happy you've taken interest in our API.

 ### Our API is not fully released!
 All endpoints and features may not work as expected!